ChainMovers/suibase/docs/src/intro.md

 ![Workdirs](./.vuepress/public/assets/workdirs-intro.png)

 Other features like:
+  * Fast install latest binaries and matching repos with a simple "update" command.
   * **$ localnet star/stop/status**
   * **$ localnet regen** to quickly reset the network with consistent tests addresses (all pre-funded with an abundance of Sui).
   * **$ localnet publish** for quick edit/debug cycle.